joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/12/briefing/pandemic-return-nomal-coronavirus.html?searchResultPosition=1

 **The Netherlands plans a partial lockdown regardless of vaccination status.**\
-`The country is experiencing case numbers not seen there since early in the pandemic.`\
+`The country is experiencing rising case numbers amid a fourth wave of infections.`\
 https://nytimes.com/2021/11/12/world/europe/covid-netherlands-lockdown.html?searchResultPosition=2

 **An Interview With Dr. Anthony Fauci**\